developerasun/myDocumentBox-tool/myJavascript/backend/myNodeJs/README.md

 |:-------:|:-------:|:-------:|
 |event, DOM, template, routing|HTTP, Ajax, JSON, RESTful|Web server, template, routing, database, APIs|

-There a few tech combinations for Node JS, which is MERN stack.
+There a few tech combinations for Node JS, MERN stack for example.
 - MongoDB : database
-- Express : framework
+- Express : server framework
-- React : UI library
+- React : view library
 - Node JS : server

-### Createing a server
-In Node.js, we create a server manually.
-And the server lives in a backend of website, listening to browser requests and sending resources to it.

 ### Localhost and port number
-Localhost is a domain name for a IP address : 127.0.0.1, meaning one's own computer.
+Localhost is <bold>a domain name</bold> for a IP address : 127.0.0.1, meaning one's own computer.
 If Localhost used, browser points to directly back to your own computer as a host.

 - Request coming out of my computer => Listening the request in my own computer(localhost)